LA fans don’t waste time jeering Astros at Dodger Stadium

 And they didn’t waste any time letting the Astros hear it Tuesday night.

 The crowd in the upper deck and bleachers shouted “Cheaters!” at Houston players during warmups.
-When the Astros hit home runs in batting practice, fans threw the balls back into the outfield.
+When the Astros hit home runs in batting practice, fans hollered as they threw the balls back into the outfield.

-The first trash can — albeit an inflatable one — came flying out of the right-field stands during the bottom of the first inning.
+The loud booing began when Houston’s lineup was introduced, and the derisive chants soon followed.
+The first trash can — albeit an inflatable one — came flying out of the right-field stands during the bottom of the first inning and another fell onto the warning track when Altuve batted in the third.

+When Astros star Carlos Correa hit a foul ball into the first base stands, the souvenir was thrown back onto the diamond — and the fan who chucked it was tossed by security.

 This was the first chance Dodgers fans had to heckle the Astros in person at Chavez Ravine since their sign-stealing scandal — banging on a real trash can to signal opponents’ pitches — was revealed late in 2019.
 Houston beat LA in the 2017 World Series, winning Game 7 at Dodger Stadium.